- Immerse yourself in traditional Japanese culture in Kyoto

 Welcome to Kyoto, the former capital of Japan!
-Overflowing with history and a lot more traditional than its Tokyo counterpart, things here move at a slower pace and the people tend to be more laid-back.
-While here, a visit to what is arguably the most famous shrine in Japan – Fushimi Inari – is an absolute must.
+Overflowing with history and a lot more traditional than its Tokyo counterpart, things here move at a slower pace, and the people tend to be more laid-back.
+While here, a visit to what is arguably the most famous shrine in Japan—Fushimi Inari—is an absolute must.
 Featured in the movie Memoirs of a Geisha, this shrine has more than 10,000 picturesque red torii gates.
-They were all donated by Japanese individuals and businesses as a sign of appreciation to the god Inari for blessings received.
+They were all donated by Japanese individuals and businesses as a sign of appreciation to the god Inari for the blessings received.

 Day 2: Explore the Ancient Capital of Kyoto

 Take some time to walk along the canals of Kyoto in the morning, when you'll have some free time.
 Your next stop is a traditional Japanese arts show.
 As well as offering a chance to see a performance by a maiko (geisha in training), this hourlong theatrical experience also introduces you to various skilled artists, including ikebana (flower arrangers), puppeteers, koto (Japanese harp players), and court musicians.
-In the evening, talk a walk through the bustling streets of Pontocho.
+In the evening, take a walk through the bustling streets of Pontocho.
 Right next to the Kamogawa River, this area is home to a wide range of restaurants and bars.
-If you prefer, you can also request a private dinner or tea ceremony with a geisha.
+You can also request a private dinner or tea ceremony with a geisha if you prefer.

 Day 3: Walk Through a Bamboo Forest in Arashiyama